gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJSNI.md

 JSNI
 ===

-(INFO: For new implementations use [JsInterop](DevGuideCodingBasicsJsInterop.html) instead, to pofit from the benfits like type-safety in your Java Classes.)
+(INFO: For new implementations use the future-proof [JsInterop](DevGuideCodingBasicsJsInterop.html) instead.
+JSNI will be removed with GWT 3.)

 Often, you will need to integrate GWT with existing handwritten JavaScript or with a third-party JavaScript library.
 Occasionally you may need to access low-level browser functionality not exposed by the GWT class API's.
 The JavaScript Native Interface (JSNI) feature of GWT can